BranPap/disjunctive-or/README.md

 This folder contains all analysis scripts used in this project.
 This folder will be sub-divided into analysis folders for each of the experiments, but currently contains all analysis scripts and data csvs.

+### Corpus

+This folder contains all the data-collection and analysis scripts for the corpus work.
+Corpus_creation contains the script for extracting disjunction examples, Data subdirectory contains the extracted examples, and analysis subdirectory contains the R scripts for analysis and plotting.

 ### Output

 This folder contains all papers, publications, conference slides, etc. related to this project.
 This folder is currently empty.